The six big beauty trends we’re keeping a smokey eye on

 “Kylie Jenner achieved in twenty-four months what took Lancôme thirty years.”
 Sebastian Kraft, Global Digital Transformation Director from Molton Brown, made a statement that might have been uncomfortable listening for the grande dames of beauty brands, but you couldn’t knock it.
 Ms Jenner’s secret weapon is not exactly a secret – “The peer-to-peer exchange-based community is really driving the beauty industry,” said Isabella Rogers, Head of Corporate Communication & Media for Shiseido.

 Unsurprisingly, great swathes of the conference were dedicated to influencer brands and content strategy.
-Kylie Cosmetics, much like Huda Beauty (baby of make-up artist and mega-influencer Huda Kattan) and Glossier (established by Emily Weiss, blogger and ‘beauty guru for millennials’ – according to the New York Times) established themselves as brands before they’d even created a single product.
+Kylie Cosmetics and Glossier (established by Emily Weiss, blogger and ‘beauty guru for millennials’ – according to the New York Times) established themselves as brands before they’d even created a single eye pencil.
 Industry titans like Vogue and Estee Lauder are now trying to reverse engineer their own communities, with a whopping 51% of their media spend going against earned and influencer promotion.

 Rogers cited a report by NOD Group, showing a ‘positive correlation between a brand’s EMV (Earned Media Value) and its revenue’.
 Brands that generate disproportionately more EMV than their competitors are more likely to see their sales revenues increase.
 With an even more complex buying funnel and no single point of purchase influence for the consumer, she pointed out, businesses must evolve their brand and influencer strategy constantly if they have a hope of remaining ‘on fleek.’